 He studied law at the University of Warsaw and philosophy and economics in Paris.
-In 1933 Gombrowicz published Pamiętnik z okresu dojrzewania / Memoirs of a Time of Immaturity, a collection of humourous stories playing with the form of "low literature", which was completely misunderstood by contemporary critics.
+In 1933 Gombrowicz published Pamiętnik z Okresu Dojrzewania (Memoirs of a Time of Immaturity), a collection of humorous stories playing with the form of ‘low literature’, which was completely misunderstood by contemporary critics.

 Four years later he published his first novel, Ferdydurke, a work that deals with themes he would further explore in his later writing.
-These include the problems of immaturity and youth, "faces" (masks worn in front of others), and the confines of society and culture – particularly Polish culture, which Gombrowicz saw as noble, Catholic and provincial.
+These include the problems of immaturity and youth, ‘faces’ (masks worn in front of others), and the confines of society and culture – particularly Polish culture, which Gombrowicz saw as noble, Catholic and provincial.
 Critics reacted harshly to Ferdydurke, and the controversy surrounding the book divided readers into two camps: those who worshipped the author, and those who hated him.
 But the book was admired by Bruno Schulz and Zofia Nałkowska.
+Bruno Schulz wrote in his review of the book:

-We have long forgotten in our literature such shocking events and such eruptions as we see in Witold Gombrowicz’s novel Ferdydurke, wrote Bruno Schulz in his review of the book.
+We have long forgotten in our literature such shocking events and such eruptions as we see in Witold Gombrowicz’s novel ‘Ferdydurke’.
 What we have here is an unusual manifestation of writing talent, a new and revolutionary form of novel, and finally a fundamental discovery, an annexation of a new field of spiritual phenomena, an ungoverned no man’s land, where only an irresponsible joke, a pun and nonsense come out to play.

-In 1938 Gombrowicz published his first play, Yvonne, Princess of Burgundy / Iwona, księżniczka Burgunda, a grotesque in which formality, custom and ceremony grow to eventually trap the individual, who cannot free himself and does not even know how to do so.
+In 1938 Gombrowicz published his first play, Yvonne, Princess of Burgundy, a grotesque in which formality, custom and ceremony grow to eventually trap the individual, who cannot free himself and does not even know how to do so.
 However, the text inspired little reaction from the public.

-Gombrowicz became internationally famous in the 1960s, when several of his works – Pornography / Pornografia, Cosmos / Kosmos, Diary, and Operetta / Operetka - were published in Paris.
-Many literary critics consider Diary to be his best novel, while Operetta / Operetka was a grotesque play about the history and revolutions of the 20th century.
+Gombrowicz became internationally famous in the 1960s when several of his works – Pornography, Cosmos, Diary, and Operetta – were published in Paris.
+Many literary critics consider Diary to be his best novel, while Operetta was a grotesque play about the history and revolutions of the 20th century.
+Jan Błoński wonders:

 Why an operetta?
-Why does Gombrowicz associate it with modern art, when almost no self-respecting thespian would enter the halls where it exhibits its funny and absurd rites? wonders Jan Błoński.
-I think the reason is that the operetta (...) is the most conventionalised theatrical genre.
+Why does Gombrowicz associate it with modern art, when almost no self-respecting thespian would enter the halls where it exhibits its funny and absurd rites?
+I think the reason is that the operetta [...] is the most conventionalised theatrical genre.
 The gestures are the most self-conscious and the stereotypes strut the proudest.

 Gombrowicz was always a writer and a man who didn’t want to surrender himself, his imagination or his originality for any price or to anyone, be they gods, societies or doctrines.
 But neither was he willing to give up his own culture, or accept the marginalization of his homeland.